solana-developers/solana-cookbook/docs/core-concepts/programs.md

 # Programs

 Any developer can write and deploy programs to the Solana blockchain.
-Programs (also known as smart contracts) serve as the foundation for on-chain activity, powering anything from DeFi and NFTs to Social Media and Gaming.
+Programs (known as smart contracts on other protocols) serve as the foundation for on-chain activity, powering anything from DeFi and NFTs to Social Media and Gaming.

 ## Facts